vvvv/The-Gray-Book/reference/getting-started/dotnet/introduction-for-dotnet-programmers.md

 VL is a visual programming language for [.NET](https://en.wikipedia.org/wiki/.NET).
 It combines dataflow programming with features known from object-oriented programming. vvvv is the editing environment for VL.

-Versions 5.x of vvvv are using .NET6
+- Versions 5.x of vvvv are using .NET6
-Versions 6.x of vvvv are using .NET8
+- Versions 6.x and 7.x of vvvv are using .NET8

 With direct access to all of .NETs libraries you can basically use it as just another .NET language like C# or F#.
 But since most of those libraries were not created with dataflow in mind, we've curated a library for you that is much more comfortable to use and is the default referenced library when creating a new VL document.